-6 challengers seek to oust David Scott from longtime post in Georgia’s 13th Congressional District
+6 challengers seek to fill empty seat in Georgia’s 13th Congressional District after Rep. David Scott’s death

-Rep. David Scott has dominated his elections in this Democratic stronghold since the district first elected him in 2002.
+Rep. David Scott had dominated his elections in this Democratic stronghold since the district first elected him in 2002.

 Entering the beginning of the 2026 campaign season, Cook Partisan Voter Index ranked Georgia’s 13th the 50th-most Democratic district in the country.
 The district covers a swath of Metro Atlanta east and southeast of The Perimeter.